HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 The Supreme Council for Latvia of the Ancient and Accepted Scottish Rite has had practical experience via a group of participants in contemplation and meditation.
 It is open to people with different spiritual experiences.
 Freemasonry there is merged with Christian meditation.

-The central element in meditation is “discover yourself”, “know thyself” That is also the fundamental issue in Freemasonry.
+The central element in meditation is “discover yourself”, and “know thyself” That is also the fundamental issue in Freemasonry.
 Indeed, it is an issue that is of great importance in all spiritual traditions.
 Essentially, it is a matter of discovering God.

 The contemporary American philosopher and psychologist Ken Wilber: “Meditation is a spiritual practice.
 The Kingdom of Heaven is within, and meditation, from the very beginning, has been the royal road to that Kingdom.
 Meditation is first and foremost a search for the God within.”